BendDAO/bend-js-lending/README.md

 ### withdraw

-Withdraws the underlying asset of an aToken asset.
+Withdraws the underlying asset of an bToken asset.

-- @param `user` The ethereum address that will receive the aTokens
+- @param `user` The ethereum address that will receive the bTokens
 - @param `reserve` The ethereum address of the reserve asset
-- @param `amount` The amount of aToken being redeemed
+- @param `amount` The amount of bToken being redeemed
-- @param @optional `aTokenAddress` The ethereum address of the aToken.
+- @param @optional `bTokenAddress` The ethereum address of the bToken.
 Only needed if the reserve is ETH mock address
-- @param @optional `onBehalfOf` The amount of aToken being redeemed.
+- @param @optional `onBehalfOf` The amount of bToken being redeemed.
 It will default to the user address

 ```
 lendingPool.withdraw({
    user, // string,
    reserve, // string,
    amount, // string,
-   aTokenAddress, // ? string,
+   bTokenAddress, // ? string,
    onBehalfOf, // ? string
 });
 ```